-Tararua College is a co-educational rural high school of 390 students catering from years 9 to 13.
+Tararua College is a co-educational rural high school of 400 students catering from years 9 to 13.
 Situated in Pahiatua, Tararua College students enjoy the benefits of close relationships within a smaller school, along with access to a broad range of learning opportunities.
 There is an Alternative Education programme and a growing bicultural and whānau approach to education.

 Students are encouraged to follow courses of study designed to promote and foster individual needs, strengths and possible career paths, whilst also keeping their future options open.
 They are viewed as talented individuals who have the ability to become positive, responsible and constructive citizens.
-There is an increasing focus on collaborative learning throughout the College.

-In 2019 the Junior School combined year 9 and 10 cohorts to form collaborative classes and subject groupings.
+There is an increasing focus on integrated learning throughout the College.
+In 2019 the Junior School introduced collaborative classes which combined subject knowledge and skills from multiple disciplines.
 Project based learning is being used to develop students' understanding of subject interactions and skills such as managing self, relating to others and group participation.

-Gateway is provided for Year 12 and 13 students with 22 places available in 2019.
+Gateway is provided for Year 12 and 13 students with 20 places available in 2021.
 Other students enjoy work experience and a variety of courses to help them decide on a future career.
 Dual Pathways courses are also offered allowing students to work in industry or tertiary settings for part of the week.